Shadowfax-Data/OpenFoundry/docs/docs/Welcome.md

 The application will be running on http://localhost:8000

-Navigating into http://localhost:8000, you will see the following homepage.
+When navigating into http://localhost:8000, you will see the following homepage.

 ![homepage](/img/openfoundry-home.png)